DaveBenham/VenomModules/README.md

 - 0.01 mV
 - 0.001 mV

-The minimum slope delta is always 0.001 mV whenver oversampling is disabled.
+The minimum slope delta is always 0.001 mV whenever oversampling is disabled.

 ### OUT (Slewed) output
 This is the final result of the slew processing.